Humane (film): Release

-Humane was released day-and-date in Canada by Elevation Pictures and the United States by IFC Films on April 26, 2024, and on Shudder on July 26, 2024 and on Hulu on January 26, 2025.
+Humane was released day-and-date in Canada by Elevation Pictures and the United States by IFC Films on April 26, 2024, on Shudder on July 26, 2024, and on Hulu on January 26, 2025.
 It was released on Paramount+ in the UK, France, and Ireland on January 10, 2025, and HBO Asia in on June 6, 2025.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 59 out of 100, based on 12 critics, indicating "mixed or average" reviews.

 Owen Gleiberman of Variety raved, "Cronenberg stages Humane with a fearless matter-of-factness, with telling nods to issues of corporate surveillance and the evils of private contracting, and with a vivid eye for the schemes and secrets hidden in the Victorian nooks and crannies of that house."

 A three out of four stars review from Richard Roeper of the Chicago Sun-Times stated, "There are some delightfully squeamish scenes — but this is primarily a psychological thriller, an update/variation on The Fall of the House of Usher."

 John Anderson of The Wall Street Journal stated, "Hardcore horror fans will get their dose of mayhem from Humane, though in its modest, tidily organized fashion the film might also get under the skin."

 The New York Times declared, "It’s a strangely sticky story, one that lingered after the movie was over."

 A two out of four stars review on RogerEbert.com stated, "Most of what's clever about Humane exists on its fringe—including perhaps that a Cronenberg has made a film that's, at least in part, about nepotism—primarily in how it throws its characters from their ivory tower and then watches them fight in the mud over who gets to climb back up.
 The social commentary talking points embedded in Humane are undoubtedly intriguing, but too many of them feel superficial, flirting with ideas about privilege without having much to say about them."

 IndieWire called the film "a sharp but slight thriller" while Collider praised the dark comedy aspects of the film.